akv20/Hardware-Sales-Insights/README.md

 # Hardware-Sales-Insights
-Create a POWER BI-based report along with the dashboard to check the sales patterns throughout the years and months.
+Created a Power BI-based report to check the sales patterns throughout the years and months.

 ATLIQ HARDWARE is a company that supplies computer hardware and peripherals to many clients across India.
 The Sales Director of the company faces a lot of challenges.
 He is facing issues in terms of tracking sales, revenue, and many more.

-To tackle this issue, we have created a POWER BI-based report along with the dashboard to check the sales patterns throughout the years and months.
+To tackle this issue, we have created a Power BI-based report along with the dashboard to check the sales patterns throughout the years and months.

 Report shows:
 1. Revenue